EnterpriseDB/barman/doc/barman-cloud-restore.1.md

 -V, --version
 :    show program's version number and exit

+-v, --verbose
+:    increase output verbosity (e.g., -vv is more than -v)

+-q, --quiet
+:    decrease output verbosity (e.g., -qq is less than -q)

 -t, --test
 :    test connectivity to the cloud destination and exit

 --tablespace NAME:LOCATION
 : extract the named tablespace to the given directory instead of its original location (you may repeat the option for multiple tablespaces)

+--cloud-provider {aws-s3,azure-blob-storage}
+:    the cloud provider to which the backup should be uploaded

 -P, --profile
 :    profile name (e.g. INI section in AWS credentials file)

 --endpoint-url
 :    override the default S3 URL construction mechanism by specifying an endpoint.

 # REFERENCES